2018 Gold Half Sovereign

 2018 UK Half Sovereign Gold Coin

-This Gold Half Sovereign is a brand new uncirculated coin issued by The Royal Mint.
+This Gold Half Sovereign is an uncirculated coin issued by The Royal Mint.
 This year celebrates the beginning of the third century since the modern Sovereign was first launched, although more primitive versions date back as far as 1489.

 The coins are issued without expensive presentation boxes to maximize the amount of gold for your money, but come in tubes of 25 when higher quantities are ordered.
 If you’d like to protect your Half Sovereigns, you may wish to consider the accompanying Half Sovereign coin capsules.

 How big is the 2018 Gold Half Sovereign?